 On the 19 March 2020, The Home Office introduced the new Fire Safety Bill, in an effort to improve fire safety in buildings in England and Wales.
-The Bill has recently passed through the House of Commons, following amendments tabled from the House of Lords which were defeated in a Commons vote on Wednesday 24 February 2021.
+The Bill has passed through the parliamentary process to become law – The Fire Safety Act 2021.

-It has been widely reported that some homeowners are facing bills in the hundreds of thousands as a result of fire safety concerns, while insurance costs are also rising significantly.
+It has been widely reported that some homeowners are facing bills in the hundreds of thousands of pounds as a result of fire safety concerns, while insurance costs are also rising significantly.

 Those who voted down the amendments noted that they were “not sufficiently detailed” and “could delay repairs”, with the question of who should pay for repairs to be dealt with in the forthcoming Building Safety Bill, according to a report from The Guardian.
 Shadow Fire Secretary, Sarah Jones, called the “Gov narrative total nonsense”, when referring to ministers highlighting the need to move the Bill forwards and prevent further delays, saying amendments were simply trying to “ensure leaseholders don’t pay and speed up Grenfell recommendations”.

-Sir Keir Starmer, Leader of the Labour Party, tweeted his disapproval of the decision shortly after the announcement, calling the decision to vote against putting “vital Grenfell Inquiry recommendations” into law “shameful”.
+Sir Keir Starmer, Leader of the Labour Party, tweeted his disapproval of the decision shortly after the first amendment defeat in the Commons, calling the decision to vote against putting “vital Grenfell Inquiry recommendations” into law “shameful”.

-What do the Environment, Fire and Building Safety Bills mean to you?
+What does the Fire Safety Bill and Building Safety Bill mean to you?